 You’ll see countless garden boxes and orchards teeming with fresh fruits and vegetables.
 Their seasonal menu uses fresh ingredients sourced directly from their farm.

-Bring a blanket and once you have your order, find a spot on the sprawling lawn to enjoy a serene picnic.
+They have outdoor tables, or you can find a spot on the sprawling lawn to enjoy a picnic and play some volleyball.

-Start your morning off right with a healthy Acai Bowl made from farm-grown organic Hawaiian açaí.
+Start your morning off right with a fresh Acai Bowl made from farm-grown organic Hawaiian açaí.
 It is the only spot on the island that serves açaí grown right on the property.

-The Haupia Pineapple Smoothie is also a favorite.
-And you have to try the iced cocoa drink made from fresh cacao harvested right on the farm!
+The Haupia Pineapple Smoothie is also a favorite, along with the iced cocoa drink made from fresh cacao harvested right on the farm!

 If you’re feeling naughty, indulge in their Grilled Banana Bread topped with vanilla haupia and caramel.
 Thank me later.